italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 Credential Revocations
 ++++++++++++++++++++++

-The value of digital credentials is contingent on their validity.
+The value of Digital Credentials is contingent on their validity.
 A credential that has been revoked, due to legal requirements, inaccuracy or compromise, is not only valueless but potentially harmful.
-For these reasons a robust mechanism for managing the validity and revocation of digital credentials is required.
+For these reasons a robust mechanism for managing the validity and revocation of Digital Credentials is required.

-This section outlines the key technical requirements and processes related to the revocation of the digital credentials.
+This section outlines the key technical requirements and processes related to the revocation of the Digital Credentials.
-Furthermore, it provides the technical details that the Relying Parties MUST implement to verify, in a secure and reliable manner, the validity of a digital credential during the presentation phase.
+Furthermore, it provides the technical details that the Relying Parties MUST implement to verify, in a secure and reliable manner, the validity of a Digital Credential during the presentation phase.

 This section is structured into several subsections, these are listed below.